 Test Your Knowledge

-What would be an appropriate intervention to make for a patient with type 2 diabetes being prescribed a new beta-blocker?
+What would be an appropriate intervention to make for a client with type 2 diabetes being prescribed a new beta-blocker?

 - “Avoid excessive sun while using this medication”